Grand Palais – Palais de la Découverte

 The Palais de la Découverte was founded on the occasion of the International Exhibition of 1937.

-The southern part of the building, on the river side, was attached to the University of Paris in 1957.
+The southern part of the building, on the river side, was attached to the University of Paris in 1957 and converted to accommodate a series of classrooms and a vast library.

 Belle Epoque architecture

-The Grand Palais boasts a stunning glass roof and metal structure.
+The Grand Palais boasts a stunning nave covered by a gigantic glass roof supported by a metal structure.

-A series of Doric columns indeed break the volumes and lighten the whole structure.
+However, the Grand Palais’ imposing facade (240m long) is more conventional than these buildings’, as a series of Doric columns break the volumes and lighten the whole structure.

 The monumental entrance porch at the corner of the Champs Elysées and Avenue Churchill is equally spectacular.

-A gigantic sculptural group - Four horses pulling a chariot - by Falguière and Peter indeed tops its pediment.
+It is topped by a gigantic sculptural group – Four horses pulling a chariot – by Falguière and Peter.

-The Grand Palais was classified Historical Monument in 2000.
+The Grand Palais was classified Historical Monument in 2000 and is a Must See when in Paris.

 Metro: Champs-Elysées-Clémenceau on Line 1